tooevangelist/paysuper-payment-form/README.md

 ***

 ## Features
+* Supports page view and modal view
+* Adaptive, cross-browser, mobile friendly
+* Designed to loads near instantly on all devices and in all browsers
+* Natively multilingual with RTL-langiuages support

 ## Demo
 Try out [the payment sample](https://dashboard.pay.super.com/form-demo) for a [Simple Checkout](https://docs.pay.super.com/docs/payments/#simple-checkout) and a [Products Checkout](https://docs.pay.super.com/docs/payments/#products-checkout).

 ## Usage